-The Company's independent distributors, known as Managers and Distributors, market products to customers through direct selling techniques, as well as sponsoring other independent distributors.
-The Company seeks to motivate and provide incentives to its independent distributors by offering high quality products and providing its independent distributors with product support, training seminars, sales conventions, travel programs and financial incentives.
+The Company distributes its products to consumers through an independent sales force comprised of independent distributors, known as Managers and Distributors.
+The Company's independent distributors, many of whom also consume its products, market products to customers through direct selling techniques, as well as sponsoring other independent distributors.
+Typically a person who joins the Company's independent sales force begins as a Distributor.
+An independent Distributor may earn Manager status by attaining certain product sales levels.
+Although the nature of the Company's relationship with its independent distributors limits the control it has to direct their activities, the Company seeks to motivate and provide incentives to its independent distributors by offering high quality products and providing them with product support, training seminars, sales conventions, travel programs and financial incentives.